 Bachelor In Paradise fans won't get to see their favourites find love on the island this year, and now, BiP's bartender is speaking out about the incident that ended production on season 4 of the reality series.

 As reported by E!
 News, Wells Adams was crowned Bachelor In Paradise's new bartender, following the departure of season 2 and 3's drink slinger Jorge Moreno, who gave an "emotional farewell" early into filming season 4.
-Adams was a fan favorite on JoJo Fletcher's season of The Bachelorette, yet returned to the franchise not as a contestant, but as someone to give advice to the love-seeking hopefuls on the island.
+Adams was a fan favourite on JoJo Fletcher's season of The Bachelorette, yet returned to the franchise not as a contestant, but as someone to give advice to the love-seeking hopefuls on the island.
 Alas, allegations of misconduct — reportedly due to a sexual encounter between Corinne Olympios and DeMario Jackson, who were allegedly both intoxicated — ended everyone's time on the show.

 Adams took to Twitter to share his thoughts on the incident, writing:

 "I've been getting a lot of questions about my take on @bachelorinparadise and I can only speak from my own experiences so... here goes nothin'.
 Some of the greatest moments in my life happened in Paradise.
 Some of the greatest people that I've gotten to spend time with (in front of and behind the cameras) happened in Paradise.
 One of the most beautiful and genuine love stories unfolded in front of my eyes in paradise.
 My heart breaks for those who don't share the same experiences."

 Wells, who E!
 News reports hit it off with contestant Amanda Stanton while filming BiP, implored fans not to pass judgement on the situation without learning the whole story: